0xEE00/help/Adriatic/VATBooks.md

 2. Enter Date Filter to filter VAT Entries by Posting Date.

 ## To export data
-VAT Book can be printed by choosing button VAT Book on Report.
+- VAT Book can be printed by choosing button VAT Book on Report.
 Before printing choose VAT Book Code and additional filters if needed.
-VAT Book can be exported to XML by choosing button Export to XML.
+- VAT Book can be exported to XML by choosing button Export to XML.
 Before exporting enter Date Filter, PPPDV Date and Responsible Person.
-VAT Book can be exported to TXT by choosing button Export to TXT.
+- VAT Book can be exported to TXT by choosing button Export to TXT.
+Before exporting choose VAT Book Code and additional filters if needed.